typst/typst/docs/src/reference/types.md

 - returns: boolean

 ### at()
 Access the specified field on the content.
+Returns the default value if the field does not exist.
+Fails with an error if no default value was specified.

 - field: string (positional, required)
   The field to access.
+- default: any (named)
 - returns: any

 ### location()